Does Renters Insurance Cover Temporary Relocation?

 Also called loss of use coverage, temporary living expense coverage helps if your apartment becomes unlivable due to a covered loss, like a fire or tornado, and you need to relocate while it’s fixed.
 These expenses can include things like a hotel, food, laundry and more, and they can add up to a significant amount that you may pay out of pocket without insurance.

-To receive the funds from your insurance company, you’ll need to file a claim on your renters insurance.
+To receive the funds from your insurance company to cover temporary relocation, you’ll need to file a claim on your renters insurance.
 You’ll also need to keep all your receipts so you can show your agent how much your temporary living expenses cost.
 Usually, your insurance company will reimburse you for your expenses, rather than hand you a lump sum.
 In the case of reimbursement, you’ll need to continually submit receipts to your insurance to continue receiving your funds.

 Keep in mind, your renters insurance has coverage limits for things like temporary living expenses that are typically a percentage of your overall liability or personal property coverage.
 Check with your agent to better understand your individual policy’s coverage limits.